cnunlp/Chinese-Essay-Dataset-For-Pre-Training/README.md

-# Chinese-Essay-Dataset-For-Pre-Training
-A Chinese essay dataset for AES pre-training
+# A Chinese-Essay-Dataset-For-Automated Essay Scoring
+This is a Chinese essay dataset for Automated Essay Scoring (AES) pre-training, which was used in the paper "Multi-Stage Pre-training for Automated Chinese Essay Scoring".
+Due to some reasons, we can not release the test datasets in this paper.
+Hope the dataset for pre-training is still helpful.

-## Introduction
+## The Dataset
 We built a **Chinese student essay dataset** for Pre-training of Automated Essay Scoring.

-## Dataset
+The essays were crawled from a Chinese Website www.leleketang.com.
 The essays were written by Chinese students in grade 7 to12.
 The corpus covers diverse topics and multiple genres.

 ### Basic Statistics

 | Basic Statistics | Number |